IllinoisRocstar/AccelerateCFD_CE/README.md

 AccelerateCFD works on Linux plateform with following installed:

   * OpenFOAM v4.0 and higher
+  * CMake
   * A C++11-standard-compliant compiler
   * Paraview or similar visualization software (optional)
-  * AccelerateCFD_Community_Edition has been tested on Ubuntu 16.04 and 18.04 with OpenFOAM v4.0, OpenFOAM v5.0, OpenFOAM v6.0, and OpenFOAM v7.0.
+  * AccelerateCFD_Community_Edition has been tested on Ubuntu 16.04 and 18.04 with OpenFOAM v4.0, OpenFOAM v5.0, OpenFOAM v6.0, OpenFOAM v7.0, and OpenFOAM v2006.

 ## Installation & Getting Started ##